 Our top choice for buyers on a budget is made by KES, a newer company specializing in simple, sturdy shower equipment at remarkably low prices.
 This basic rain shower head has an 8” spray width, and offers stainless steel and ABS plastic construction.
 It’s incredibly inexpensive, especially considering how well-built it is.
 We think it performs far, far above its pricepoint!

 The mostly metal construction is a rarity at this price point.
-We’re recommending the brushed nickel version, which is only about $5 more than the chrome option.
+We’re recommending the brushed nickel version, which is priced a little bit more than the chrome option.
 KES has used stainless steel for the outer construction, and ABS plastic for the spray face.
 Both are stain- and corrosion-resistant.

 Reviewers were extremely pleased with the quality of the construction and feel of the hardware.
-Most shower heads at this price use plastic components and joints, even if the head itself is metal.
-KES has given this shower head equipment that you’d usually only find above the $50 mark!
+Most shower heads at this price range use plastic components and joints, even if the head itself is metal.
+KES has given this shower head equipment that can be purchased cheaper than other metal showerheads.

 There’s an internal ball joint which allows you to swivel this shower head to any number of angles.
 It’s also made of metal, so you won’t have to worry about it wearing down over time.